NURSING 5111HO - Critical Reading in Clinical Nursing

-Course Code NURSING 5111HO Course Critical Reading in Clinical Nursing Coordinating Unit School of Nursing Term Semester 1 Level Postgraduate Coursework Location/s Teaching Hospitals Units 3 Contact Up to 1 hour per week Restrictions Available to MNSc students only Course Description This course is designed to equip students with the knowledge and skills to access and critique evidence to inform their practice with the aim of improving patient care.
+Course Code NURSING 5111HO Course Critical Reading in Clinical Nursing Coordinating Unit Adelaide Nursing School Term Semester 1 Level Postgraduate Coursework Location/s Teaching Hospitals Units 3 Contact Up to 1 hour per week Restrictions Available to MNSc students only Course Description This course is designed to equip students with the knowledge and skills to access and critique evidence to inform their practice with the aim of improving patient care.
 Specifically, the course is process oriented rather than content oriented.
 Thus, the course content consists of some broad guidelines on how to plan, carry out and report on the students reading.
 This study guide overviews; searching the literature, assessing the quality of a research report and writing up a systematically developed report on your reading.

 Course Coordinator: Dr Rick WiechulaCourse Coordinator: Dr Kate Cameron

 The full timetable of all activities for this course can be accessed from Course Planner.